-CoreCivic's credit risks relate primarily to cash and cash equivalents and accounts receivable.
-Cash and cash equivalents are primarily held in bank accounts and overnight investments.
+CoreCivic's credit risks relate primarily to cash and cash equivalents, restricted cash, and accounts receivable.
+Cash and cash equivalents and restricted cash are primarily held in bank accounts and overnight investments.

 CoreCivic maintains deposits of cash in excess of federally insured limits with certain financial institutions.
 CoreCivic's accounts receivable represents amounts due primarily from governmental agencies.
 CoreCivic's financial instruments are subject to the possibility of loss in carrying value as a result of either the failure of other parties to perform according to their contractual obligations or changes in market prices that make the instruments less valuable.

 CoreCivic derives its revenues primarily from amounts earned under federal, state, and local government contracts.
-For each of the years ended December 31, 2017, 2016, and 2015, federal correctional and detention authorities represented 48%, 52%, and 51%, respectively, of CoreCivic's total revenue.
+For each of the years ended December 31, 2018, 2017, and 2016, federal correctional and detention authorities represented 48%, 48%, and 52%, respectively, of CoreCivic's total revenue.
 Federal correctional and detention authorities consist primarily of the Federal Bureau of Prisons ("BOP"), the United States Marshals Service ("USMS"), and ICE.
-The BOP accounted for 7%, 9%, and 11% of total revenue for 2017, 2016, and 2015, respectively.
-The USMS accounted for 16%, 15%, and 16% of total revenue for 2017, 2016, and 2015, respectively.
-ICE accounted for 25%, 28%, and 24% of total revenue for 2017, 2016, and 2015, respectively, with the decrease in 2017 resulting in part from the amended contract at the South Texas Family Residential Center, as further described in Note 11.
+The BOP accounted for 6%, 7%, and 9% of total revenue for 2018, 2017, and 2016, respectively.
+The USMS accounted for 17%, 16%, and 15% of total revenue for 2018, 2017, and 2016, respectively.
+ICE accounted for 25%, 25%, and 28% of total revenue for 2018, 2017, and 2016, respectively.
 These federal customers have management contracts at facilities CoreCivic owns and at facilities CoreCivic manages but does not own.
-State revenues from contracts at correctional, detention, and residential reentry facilities that CoreCivic operates represented 41%, 38%, and 40% of total revenue during the years ended December 31, 2017, 2016, and 2015, respectively.
-Approximately 6%, 6%, and 10% of total revenue for the years ended December 31, 2017, 2016, and 2015, respectively, was generated from the State of California Department of Corrections and Rehabilitation (the "CDCR") in facilities housing inmates outside the state of California.
-No other customer generated 10% or more of total revenue during 2017, 2016, or 2015.
-Although the revenue generated from each of these agencies is derived from numerous management contracts, the loss of one or more of such contracts could have a material adverse impact on CoreCivic's financial condition and results of operations.
+State revenues from contracts at correctional, detention, and residential reentry facilities that CoreCivic operates represented 39%, 41%, and 38% of total revenue during the years ended December 31, 2018, 2017, and 2016, respectively.
+The USMS and ICE generated 10% or more of total revenue during 2018, 2017, or 2016.
+Although the revenue generated from each of these agencies is derived from numerous management contracts and various types of properties, i.e. correctional, detention, reentry, and leased, the loss of one or more of such contracts could have a material adverse impact on CoreCivic's financial condition and results of operations.